m59peacemaker/js-find-callback/README.md

 # Find Callback

-Finds and returns a node style callback from arguments or returns a noop if not found.
+Finds and returns a callback (function that is the last argument) from arguments or returns a noop if not found.

 ## Install
 ```